QuentinRa/blog.quentinra.dev/tools/git/index.md

 coding on a branch called ``master`` (or sometimes `main`).

-You may want to create a copy of your project, modify it then merge your modification into your original code or just drop it since that's was a mistake for example.
+You may want to create a copy of your project, modify it then merge your changes into your original code
+(or just drop it since you changed your mind).

 That's what we can do with ``branch`` and `merge`.
 Simply create a branch, move on it, code, then ``merge``